willnx/vlab_docs/docs/source/getting_started.rst

 Prerequisites/Dependencies
 ==========================

-The ``vlab connect`` feature requires Putty and WinSCP to be installed on Windows.
+The ``vlab connect`` feature requires Putty, WinSCP and the VMware Remote Console (VMRC) to be installed on Windows.
 If you do not have those applications installed, please download and install them before proceeding.

 .. only:: builder_html